dudash/openshiftexamples-autoscaling/README.md

 # OpenShift Examples - Autoscaling
 OpenShift can manually or automatically scale application pods up and down based on container metrics such as cpu and memory consumption.
-This repo contains an intentionally simple example of automatically scaling (autoscaling) a webapp frontend with OpenShift.
+This git repo contains an intentionally simple example of automatically scaling (autoscaling) a webapp frontend with OpenShift.

 Here's what it looks like: